Bundesbank Online Pilot Survey on Consumer Expectations

 - To what extent can the obtained data assist the Bundesbank’s and other institutions’ researchers in analysing current economic developments?

 The survey and the questionnaire were designed and prepared by the Deutsche Bundesbank’s Research Centre in cooperation with external experts.
 The public opinion research company forsa has been commissioned with conducting the survey.
-The pilot survey will initially comprise three waves containing both recurring and wave-specific questions.
+The pilot survey will in total comprise five waves containing both recurring and wave-specific questions.
 For each wave of the survey, around 2,000 representative members of the general public will be asked to respond.
 Some of the respondents will be asked multiple times.
 Participation in the study is voluntary and will take about 20 minutes.

 The collected data will be used exclusively for the production of statistics, for monetary and financial stability purposes, as well as for study and research.
 There will be no commercial use.
 The collected data will always be stored separately from personal data and identification of individual persons will not be possible, even for the researchers at the Bundesbank.